dao0203/todo-sample-api-go/README.md

 ## docker-compose
-This repository uses docker-compose for easily configurating optimal environment. according to the following command, please configurate optimal environment.
+This repository uses docker-compose for easily configurating optimal environment. according to the following command, please configurate environment of database etc.

 ```ssh
 docker-compose up --build